-(E) DIRECTORS' VIEWS
+(D) DIRECTORS' VIEWS

-Our Directors (including our independent non-executive Directors) consider that all the continuing connected transactions described in "-(B) Continuing Connected Transactions subject to the Reporting, Annual Review and Announcement Requirements but exempt from the Circular and Independent Shareholders' Approval Requirements" and "-(C) Continuing Connected Transactions subject to the Reporting, Annual Review, Announcement, Circular and Independent Shareholders' Approval Requirements" in this section have been and will be entered into (i) in the ordinary and usual course of our business; (ii) on normal commercial terms or better and in accordance with the respective terms that are in the interests of our Company and our shareholders as a whole; and (iii) the proposed annual caps or the proposed maximum daily deposit balance in relation thereto are fair and reasonable and in the interests of our Company and our Shareholders as a whole.
+Our Directors (including our independent non-executive Directors) consider that all the continuing connected transactions described in "-(B) Continuing Connected Transactions subject to the Reporting, Annual Review, Announcement, Circular and Independent Shareholders' Approval Requirements" in this section have been and will be entered into (i) in the ordinary and usual course of our business; (ii) on normal commercial terms or better and in accordance with the respective terms that are in the interests of our Company and our shareholders as a whole; and (iii) the proposed annual caps or the proposed maximum daily deposit balance in relation thereto are fair and reasonable and in the interests of our Company and our Shareholders as a whole.

-(F) SOLE SPONSOR'S VIEW
+(E) SOLE SPONSOR'S VIEW

-The Sole Sponsor is of the view (i) that the continuing connected transactions described in "-(B) Continuing Connected Transactions subject to the Reporting, Annual Review and Announcement Requirements but exempt from the Circular and Independent Shareholders' Approval Requirements" and "-(C) Continuing Connected Transactions subject to the Reporting, Annual review, Announcement, Circular and Independent Shareholders' Approval Requirements" in this section have been and will be entered into (i) in the ordinary and usual course of the Group's business; (ii) on normal commercial terms or better and in accordance with the respective terms that are fair and reasonable and in the interests of the Company and the Shareholders as a whole; and (iii) the proposed annual caps or the proposed maximum daily deposit balance of such continuing connected transactions are fair and reasonable and in the interests of the Company and the Shareholders as a whole.
+The Sole Sponsor is of the view (i) that the continuing connected transactions described in "-(B) Continuing Connected Transactions subject to the Reporting, Annual review, Announcement, Circular and Independent Shareholders' Approval Requirements" in this section have been and will be entered into (i) in the ordinary and usual course of the Group's business; (ii) on normal commercial terms or better and in accordance with the respective terms that are fair and reasonable and in the interests of the Company and the Shareholders as a whole; and (iii) the proposed annual caps or the proposed maximum daily deposit balance of such continuing connected transactions are fair and reasonable and in the interests of the Company and the Shareholders as a whole.